 What now?

-The UK’s response was greater muted, underlining that the opinion is the handiest advisory, now not a judgment, earlier than calling attention to the island’s essential function in US/UK defense within the region.
+The UK’s response was muted, underlining that the opinion is the handiest advisory, now not a judgment, earlier than calling attention to the island’s essential function in US/UK defense within the region.
 A representative from the Foreign Office argued that the facilities “assist in defending human beings here in Britain and worldwide from terrorist threats, organized crime, and piracy.”